Financial education (#InsureWisely)

 Why it matters

-Everyone makes financial decisions — from everyday spending to long-term saving, investing and choosing insurance coverage.
+Everyone makes financial decisions — from everyday spending to long-term saving, investing and choosing insurance.
 Yet many people feel uncertain or overwhelmed when faced with these choices.
-This uncertainty can affect financial security, long-term planning and peace of mind.
+This can affect their financial security, long-term planning and peace of mind.

-When financial and insurance literacy is low, people are more likely to misunderstand products, underestimate risks or postpone important decisions.
-Problems often only become visible when something goes wrong — for example, when an unexpected event is not covered as assumed or when long-term planning has been delayed for too long.
+When financial and insurance literacy is low, people are more likely to misunderstand products, underestimate risks or delay important decisions.
+Problems often only become clear when something goes wrong — for example, when an unexpected event is not covered as expected or when long-term planning has been put off for too long.

-Stronger financial and insurance literacy helps people make more informed choices, manage risks more effectively and plan ahead with greater confidence.
-It supports financial resilience at an individual level and contributes to trust in financial systems and broader economic stability across Europe.
+Stronger financial and insurance literacy helps people make better choices, manage risks more effectively and plan ahead with confidence.
+It supports financial resilience for individuals and helps build trust in financial systems and economic stability across Europe.

 FACTSHEET